 The following examples constitute, without limitation, Conflicts of Interest under this Policy:

-- Any circumstance that may result in a personal or financial benefit to a Director or the Director's family, business associate or friend.
+- Any circumstance that may result in a personal or financial benefit to a Director or their family, business associate or friend.
 This includes, but is not limited to, accepting any payment for services rendered to the Corporation other than payment for services of a Director as permitted in this Policy, including contracted work or honoraria; or accessing financial or other resources for personal use, i.e. transportation, training costs, supplies, equipment, etc.

 - Personal interests which conflict with the interests of Members of the Corporation or are otherwise adverse to the interests of the Corporation.